02 Apr 2020

 Big promises, no impact

-This blog is written by our data expert Ronald Schep, one of the first officially certified Salesforce Einstein Analytics and Discovery consultants in the world.
+This blog is written by data expert Ronald Schep, one of the first officially certified Salesforce Einstein Analytics and Discovery consultants in the world.

 Every self-respecting organization recognizes the importance of data.
 Just look at the sheer number of webinars, congresses, blogs and open vacancies.
 They are all underlining the importance of data and promising bright future when working with data.
 But why do we see so little impact in practice?
 Too high expectations?
 Bad data?
 Wrong tooling?

 Based on my personal experience in projects, here are 10 reasons why companies fail to use data to thrive their business.